 The course offers an introduction to Buddhist ideas and approaches.
 Taught by the Buddha over 2,500 years ago and passed down to us by a lineage of masters who studied these words, reflected deeply on their meaning and experienced their truth personally, these principles are as useful today as they were when first spoken in the gardens and groves of India so many years ago.

-The Tibetan Book of Living and Dying - the course!
-Coming in September 2017
+The Tibetan Book of Living and Dying - the course.

 For the last twenty-five years, The Tibetan Book of Living and Dying has been inspiring a quiet revolution in the way we look at life and death.
 This simple introductory course is for anyone who has read the book and who wants to reflect on and explore its main themes.